 Place syringes in a heavy plastic container like a detergent or 2-liter soda bottle, put on the cap and then tape it securely shut.
 Write “SHARPS” on the outside of the container and take it to the Transfer Station for safe disposal.

-There are three ways for residents to dispose of brush:
+There are two ways for residents to dispose of brush:

 1. Take brush to the Transfer Station.

-2. Bundle branches in 4-foot lengths and leave out for Republic Waste on your regular trash day.
+2. Tie branches into bundles of 4-foot lengths and leave out for Republic Waste on your regular trash day.
 Bundles can weigh no more than 50 pounds each.

 Household Hazardous Waste